Clapham Common: Events

+On 13 March 2021, a vigil was held on the common following the murder of Sarah Everard, who was kidnapped nearby by then-serving Metropolitan Police officer Wayne Couzens.

 Cruising

 Clapham Common has a reputation as a place for men seeking anonymous sex with other men in public places.
 When Welsh politician Ron Davies was robbed at knifepoint in 1998 after he gave a lift to strangers he had met in the park, there was speculation that the incident involved "cruising"; Davies resigned his position in the UK government, denying the incident had anything to do with drugs or sex.
 There have been several attacks on men in the vicinity of the park, including one in 2005 on a young man, Jody Dobrowski, thought by his attackers to be gay, during which he was badly beaten and later died.
 The incident was the impetus for the making of the 2007 Channel 4 film Clapham Junction.